SUSAN TREGONING PHOTOGRAPHY

 Part 3: Bottom of the Trace: The Natchez Trace Parkway - Bottom Half of Mississippi

 For your own trip planning, you can download Natchez Trace Maps here.
-Copies of the Official Natchez Trace Map can easily be found along the Parkway, as well.
+Copies of the Official Natchez Trace Map can easily be found along the Parkway.
 Please don’t travel the Trace without one, you will miss so much.

 Tennessee "Must See" Trace Sites